tabreturn/tabreturn.github.io/_posts/2017-06-20-an_introduction_to_vectors_using_unity--part_1.md

 ## Part 2

-The second (and final) part of this series covers normalizing vectors, dynamic HUD read-outs, coding additional physics (acceleration & friction), and concludes with the Unity's built-in vector implementations.
+The second (and penultimate) of these tutorials covers normalizing vectors, dynamic HUD read-outs, and coding additional physics (acceleration & friction).
+Part 3 concludes with the Unity's built-in vector implementations.

-Part 2 is now available [here]({% post_url 2017-06-30-an_introduction_to_vectors_using_unity--part_2 %}).
+Part 2 is now available [here]({% post_url 2017-07-06-an_introduction_to_vectors_using_unity--part_2 %}).

 ## References